PrestaShop/prestashop-specs/back-office/wishlist.md

 What happens in each case?
 1. When no list has been created: the logged-in user has the option to add the item(s) to the default list or create a new list
-2. When at least one list has been created: the logged-in user has the option to add the item(s) to the default favorites list, their existing lists or a new list.
+2. When at least one list has been created: the logged-in user can add the item(s) to the default favorites list, one of the existing lists, or create a new list.
 3. When more than X lists have been created: the logged-in user can scroll down to see all the lists created.

 There is no list limit